sous-chefs/kafka/LIMITATIONS.md

 - The legacy cookbook defaulted to Kafka 1.1.1 and Scala 2.11, both of which are obsolete for a modern migration.
 - Apache Kafka no longer ships official init-system integration for SysV or Upstart, so this migration is systemd-only.
 - Kafka can run in ZooKeeper mode or KRaft mode, but a single-node default test suite is only practical in KRaft mode because this cookbook does not manage ZooKeeper.
+- `kafka-storage.sh format` is run with JMX disabled so Kafka's one-shot KRaft initialization does not trip over container cgroup/JMX bugs on Dokken-backed integration suites.
 - Platform support was revalidated against endoflife.date in April 2026.
 Ubuntu 20.04, Debian 11, Rocky Linux 8, AlmaLinux 8, and CentOS Stream 8 were intentionally excluded because they are no longer current support targets.